nandorocker/evenly-web/_projects/digital-concert-hall-tvos.md

 title: Digital Concert Hall for Apple&nbsp;TV
 small-description: The Digital Concert Hall by the Berlin Philharmonics is the worlds biggest collection of videos of classical concerts.
 description:  |
-   Since the introduction of Apple's tvOS platform and the 4th generation Apple TV we have been working on bringing the Berlin Philharmonic's [Digital Concert Hall](https://www.digitalconcerthall.com/) to the big screen.
+   Since the introduction of Apple's tvOS platform and the 4th generation Apple TV we have been working on bringing the Berlin Philharmonics' [Digital Concert Hall](https://www.digitalconcerthall.com/) to the big screen.

    While it's not completly done we are excited to give you a sneak peek at our first tvOS project.

-   The app is beeing build on the same foundations as the successfull and highly aclaimed [iOS App](/projects/digital-concert-hall/).
-Just like it's mobile counterpart the Apple TV app was freshly designed from the ground up to take advantage of the Siri remote and the focus based navigation of tvOS.
+   The app is beeing developed on the foundations as the successfull and highly acclaimed [iOS App](/projects/digital-concert-hall/).
+Just like its mobile counterpart the Apple TV app was freshly designed from the ground up to take advantage of the Siri remote and the focus based navigation of tvOS.

-   The app will be availible in Spring 2016.
+   The app will be available in spring 2016.
 Stay tuned for more updates.

 hero-img: /images/img02.png
 hero-img-small: /images/img02-small.png